 Can’t find what your looking for ?

-This term's key texts are 'Holes' by Louis Sachar and 'Rain Player' by David Wisniewski
+This term's key texts are 'War Horse' by Michael Morpurgo and 'Armistice Runner' by Tom Palmer

 At River, we use the 'Vipers' approach to support the teaching of reading.
 This involves using a range of key question prompts based on the reading content domains found in the National Curriculum.
 Please look at example question stems below.